Yawning/sphincs256/README.md

    over anything else.
 Since this is based off the reference implementation and is using pure Go for everything, it is extremely slow.
 If better performance is desired, send a patch to use the "avx2" code.
- * golang not having C/C++ style "const" still makes me really sad.
+ * Minimal testing vs the base SUPERCOP "ref" implementation was done, however correctness is not guaranteed.
+I am to blame for any errors.

 TODO:
  * Clean up the code.
- * Test vs the SUPERCOP implementation.
  * Make it go fast.
  * Support detached signatures.